 Program requirements: The program offers a firm foundation in the basic biomedical sciences, as well as in epidemiology and biostatistics.
 It also features interdisciplinary training, as students take courses in several different departments to meet their individual requirements.
-During the first two years of study, all students complete a minimum of 15 credits in core areas (molecular biology, cell biology, biochemistry, genetics, physiology, toxicology/cancer cell biology, and immunology/infectious diseases).
-Other requirements for the first two years include the following: courses in epidemiology, biostatistics, and the conduct of science; three 10-week laboratory rotations; 7.5 credits in critical-reading courses; and 5.0 elective credits.
-Elective courses taken during the first two years cover the principles of toxicology; introductory cancer biology; genetic toxicology; tumor cell metabolism; aging; lipid metabolism; human physiology; advanced respiratory physiology; and advanced topics in physiology, exposure biology, epigenetics, pathophysiology, immunology, cellular and molecular biology of parasites, immunobiology, and the science of human nutrition.
+During the first two years of study, all students complete a minimum of 15 credits in core areas.
+Core courses cover the principles of toxicology; introductory cancer biology; genetic toxicology; tumor cell metabolism; aging; lipid metabolism; human physiology; advanced respiratory physiology; and advanced topics in physiology, exposure biology, epigenetics, pathophysiology, immunology, cellular and molecular biology of parasites, immunobiology, and the science of human nutrition.
+Other requirements for the first two years include the following: courses in epidemiology, biostatistics, and the conduct of science; two to three 10-week laboratory rotations; 7.5 credits in critical-reading courses; and 5.0 elective credits.
 At the end of the second year, students take a preliminary qualifying examination to assess their ability and preparation for an original, laboratory-based scientific investigation.
-Students must write and defend a dissertation, generally within five or six years of beginning the program.
+Students must write and defend a dissertation, generally within five to six years of beginning the program.

 Graduates ordinarily assume positions as faculty members and research scientists in graduate schools, medical schools, research institutes, or schools of public health.
 Career opportunities in the biological sciences as they apply to public health are expected to grow both in academia and in the biotechnology and pharmaceutical industries.